gilgulgamesh/Chaos-Equations-Screensaver/README.md

 From HackerPoet's repo and youtube video

+rename .exe to .scr and add to `the right folder`

 If you do just want me to expose more things, like iters or iter count, please do ask